-Drizzle of liquid cream (Mexican crema)
+- Add a drizzle of liquid cream (Mexican crema).

-Shredded cheese (a kind that melts nicely, such as Mexican manchego, Oaxaca, or Chihuahua cheese) instead of the grated/crumbled cheese mentioned in the main recipe.
+- Sprinkle it with shredded cheese (a kind that melts nicely, such as Mexican manchego, Oaxaca, or Chihuahua cheese) instead of the grated/crumbled cheese mentioned in the main recipe.
 Put your cheese-topped chicken under the broiler briefly, until cheese has melted and is just starting to brown.